 What does the stamp duty reform mean for the property market?

-Demand for homes increased over the last six weeks as we emerged from the lockdown and embraced the new normal.
+Demand for homes increased over the last six weeks as we emerged from the lockdown and embraced the .
 But it’s going to take more than pent-up demand to get the property market ebbing and flowing in full effect.

 With the average UK house price currently sitting at £232,000, the majority of people buying homes will benefit from the stamp duty holiday.
 In the short term, it’s expected that the holiday will increase transactions in the housing market.
 This could, over time, lead to higher house prices as demand for homes increased.